 Coordinate two (2) recognized student organization roundtables (one per semester) focusing on promoting sustainable practices and collaboration opportunities that would yield greater sustainability across campus.

-iv.
+v.
 Provide support to students who are researching and assessing environmental issues on campus.

 Act as Chair of the Student Sustainability Council